 The 1 watt 20 meter QRP transmitter with VXO.
 This is a nice QRP transmitter that can be used in combination of one of the simple receivers.

 Normally these designs have only two transistors: one is the X-tal oscillator and the second the final amplifier.
 A good example is my first QRP rig that is also described somewhere on this site.
 Here the VXO (Variabele X-tal Oscillator) has a tuning range of 16 kHz.
 This VXO is buffered with an extra driver stage for a better frequency stability and a varicap diode is used instead of a variabele capacitor.
 An extra transistor is added for keying the transmitter with a low keying current.

 What you can do with such a simple 1 watt QRP power transmitter.

 This is a real low power transmitter, so do not expect that you can do everything with it but...

 When conditions are normal, you can easily make many QSO's during one afternoon with stations with distances upto 2000 km with a simple inverted V wire dipole antenna!
 From Europe, I did even make QSO's across the Ocean!

 1 Watt RF Amplifier

 This is a universal 1 Watt RF class C amplifier that is ideally suited for low power FM transmitters.
 Input should be at least 100mW to achieve 1W output.
-It is recommended to enclose the amplifier in a metal case.
+Use any of the following 2N5109, MRF227, 2N4427, 2N3866 as Q1 transistor.
+Recommended input voltage is 12 - 15V.
+Amplifier should be enclosed in a metal case.